Edinburgh with Kids: Castles, Harry Potter, and the Wildest City in Scotland

 Calton Hill is a much easier climb (10 minutes from street level) and offers beautiful views of the city and the castle.
 The Princes Street Gardens, running below the castle, are lovely for a picnic and have a playground and the Scott Monument, which you can climb for aerial views.
 The Royal Botanic Garden is free, beautiful, and has a wonderful nature trail for kids.

 For a day of seaside adventure, hop on the bus to Portobello Beach, Edinburgh's own beach about 30 minutes from the city center.
 It has a wide sandy stretch, an old-fashioned promenade with ice cream shops and arcades, and calm-enough water for paddling (if you can handle the temperature - this is the North Sea, after all).
-We packed a travel blanket and had a wonderful afternoon there.
+I packed a travel blanket and we had a wonderful afternoon there.
+Lila was the only kid in the water.

 Museums and Indoor Attractions

 The National Museum of Scotland on Chambers Street is outstanding and free.
-The natural world galleries have full-size animal displays and a T-Rex skeleton that had our five-year-old rooted to the spot.
+The natural world galleries have full-size animal displays and a T-Rex skeleton that had Lila rooted to the spot.
 The science and technology floors have hands-on exhibits, and the rooftop terrace offers panoramic views of the city.
-The museum also has an excellent cafe - important intel for rainy afternoon planning.
+The museum also has an excellent cafe.
+Important intel for rainy afternoon planning.
 We visited twice during our trip.

 Camera Obscura, near the top of the Royal Mile, is a wonderfully quirky attraction with five floors of optical illusions, holograms, and visual tricks.
 The rooftop camera obscura itself - a Victorian device that projects a live image of the city onto a table - is genuinely fascinating.
 Kids go wild for the mirror maze and the vortex tunnel.
 It's the kind of place that's hard to describe but impossible not to enjoy.